-The film makes poignantly clear the fact that the African American experience has been largely one of displacement, extreme mobility throughout history—often resulting in deterritorialization, and an erosion of social and cultural identity.
+The film makes clear the fact that the African American experience has been largely one of displacement, extreme mobility throughout history—often resulting in deterritorialization, and an erosion of social and cultural identity.
 That also reinforces mutual stereotypes.
-The Yoruba word akata of Nigeria originally refers to a “cat who does not live at home, a wild cat,” sometimes used to refer to African immigrants by the people on the continent.
+The Yoruba word akata originally refers to a “cat who does not live at home, a wild cat,” sometimes used to refer to African immigrants by the people on the continent.
 Those traveling to Kenya may be called by Swahili mzungu, meaning “wanderer,” a word also used for white expatriates.
-That identification of African Americans as foreigners and outsiders when visiting their ancestral homeland can be unexpected and disheartening.
+That identification of African Americans as foreigners and outsiders when visiting the continent can be unexpected and disheartening.
 On the other hand, the recent “Bronx culture clash” between West African immigrants and local black Americans in the South Bronx illustrated the difficulties that newcomers may face when settling into local communities in American cities.
 In the course of over two years, the predominantly conservative Muslim migrants suffered a series of violent attacks by African American youth in the neighborhood, resulting in several hate crime charges.

 A mutual discussion of such experiences of alienation and perceived hostility can prove cathartic and constructive, as BlacknBlack suggests, revealing to participants hidden facets of their identity and self-perception.
 Even more importantly, it can encourage joint political and social action in today’s environments of segregation along poverty and racial lines.